Generative AI - a guide for faculty and staff

 Q: Why don't we have an generative AI academic integrity policy?

-One important thing we need to stress to our students is the use of genAI outputs as citable sources:
+In academic work, an important thing we need to stress to our students is the use of genAI outputs as citable sources:

 Therefore, unless the assignment specifically allows for the use of genAI outputs as sources, they should not be used as sources for academic work if this is your intent for your students, to do the work of scholars.
 It will likely be necessary to instruct students on the work of scholars and the importance and value of provenance in academic work.